List of constructed languages: Alternative languages

 Some experimental languages were developed to observe hypotheses of alternative linguistic interactions which could have led to very different modern languages.
 The following two examples were created for Ill Bethisad, an alternate history project.

 Personal languages

 Constructed languages in Wikipedia

 There is a version of Wikipedia in each of the following nine constructed languages.
-Eight of these languages are ILAs (international auxiliary languages), while Lojban is an engineered language.
+Eight of these languages are IALs (international auxiliary languages), while Lojban is an engineered language.
 Until 2005, there were also versions of Wikipedia in the constructed languages Toki Pona and Klingon, but these have been deleted.